Did you ever have sensitive teeth in cold and hot temperatures?

 - Make sure you don’t brush your teeth too hard.
 If you brush your teeth too hard, you may hurt your enamel which protects your teeth.

 - Receding Gums may cause sensitivity.
-Gums may naturally recede and then roots of the tooth may be exposed to air and liquid, and this may lead to sensitivity.
+Gums may naturally recede, and expose roots of the tooth to air and liquid, and this may lead to sensitivity.

 - Tooth filling or damaged tooth.
 A Broken tooth is sensitive to cold and all other things.
 Sensitivity, in this case, won’t go away, and you will need to visit a dentist to fill the hole.

 - Mouthwash can lead to sensitive teeth as well.
 Some mouthwashes contain chemicals, and some of them even contain alcohol.
-If you are using mouthwashes and have sensitive teeth, try to stop using it for a few weeks and see results.
+If you are using mouthwashes and have sensitive teeth, try to stop using them for a few weeks and see results.

 Sensitive Toothpaste Gentle on Teeth and Gums

 You don’t need to look at the label “sensitive.”
-All you need to do is check if toothpaste contains any chemicals that are acid or may hurt your enamel.
+All you need to do is check if the toothpaste contains any chemicals that are acid or may hurt your enamel.

-Avoid at all cost toothpaste with Sodium Lauryl Sulfate because that is foaming detergent that will for sure have some impact on your mouth and teeth.
+Avoid at all cost toothpaste with Sodium Lauryl Sulfate because that is a foaming detergent that will for sure have some impact on your mouth and teeth.

 Toothpaste that I recommend for Sensitive Teeth:

 - The main ingredient is coconut oil which is mild in your mouth.
 Coconut oil is proven to kill harmful bacteria and, in that way, will reduce acid in your mouth.
 Another important ingredient in this toothpaste is baking soda which also decreases acid in your mouth.
 With these two ingredients and zero harmful ingredients, this toothpaste is number one for sensitive teeth.

 - As well as Coconut Oil Toothpaste, Lucky Teeth is using baking soda to clean your teeth.
 Now some of you may get jumpy and say that baking soda can hurt your enamel.
-But truth is that baking soda is less abrasive than some of the ingredients found in conventional toothpaste.
+But the truth is that baking soda is less abrasive than some of the ingredients found in conventional toothpaste.
 You can

 check this PDF File to see which common toothpaste has high abrasion.